NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 The centrality.

-The generated centrality in percentiles, where 0 is the maximally central and 100 is the minimally central. <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value means that the information is not available.
+The generated centrality in percentiles, where 0 is the maximally central and 100 is the minimally central.
+A negative value means that the information is not available.

 ### function user_cent_estimate